 The First Somali License Round is OPEN...

-The first Somali License Round has been described by representatives as a seminal moment in the history of both the country and its hydrocarbon industry.
+The first Somali License Round has been described by commentators as a seminal moment in the history of both the country and its hydrocarbon industry.

 Offshore Somalia remains one of the last truly frontier oil & gas basins in the